 R6.3.
 When the student login in for the first time, the application shall prompt the student to change the temporary password.

 R6.4.
 The application shall allow the admin to set an expiration time for the temporary password.

+R7.
+The application shall allow students request emergency advising

+R7.1.The application shall email all advisors once a student has submitted an emergency advising request

+R7.2.The application shall only allow emergency advising if a student advising appointment was cancel.

 Assumptions